lllama/dark-star/docs/index.md

-Dark Star also includes functionality to make working with (htmx)[https://htmx.org] easier.
-In particular, it includes a piece of middleware to allow access to the `reuest.state.htmx` variable, which can be used in functions and templates to test whether a request came from htmx.
+Dark Star also includes functionality to make working with [htmx](https://htmx.org) easier.
+In particular, it includes a piece of middleware to allow access to the `request.state.htmx` variable, which can be used in functions and templates to test whether a request came from htmx.

 ## Example Project layout